programmer90000/linux-set-up-docs/set-up-individual-apps.md

 #### Testing

+Close the current terminal on both the host and guest OS

+Open a new terminal on both the host and guest OS

+Run the `clipboard-monitor-host.sh` and `clipboard-monitor-guest.sh` files

 ##### Test From Host To Guest

 ###### On The Host Machine

-Close the current terminal

-Open a new terminal

 Run:
 ```